 It’s true that it’s cheaper to work with me than many (if not most) agencies, but there are reasons for that:

 - as a remote company, there isn’t a massive overhead to pay in terms of an office and utilities

-- since I provide the services myself, you are not paying for a large team (that you’ll probably not need but pay for in other places anyway)
+- since I provide the services myself, you are not paying for a large team (that you’ll probably not need but pay for anyway)

 - continuing from above, you are not talking to any middle man/woman or some kind of account management team.
 All communications will go straight to me (Ahmed) so that you get the job done quickly

 12. Do you offer any discounts?

-If you are an officially registered charity and there is space to have you in the book, you will automatically receive 15% off your invoice for any consultancy or training services.
+If you are an officially registered charity and there is space to have you in my work schedule, you will automatically receive 15% off your invoice for any consultancy or training services.

 13. I like free stuff.
 Do you have anything for free?

-And you can also subscribe to my newsletter where you will be kept up-to-date with what you need to do for your website, to stay ahead of your competitors and also to receive exclusive tips that I don’t always share elsewhere.
+And you can also subscribe to my newsletter where you will be kept up-to-date with what you need to do for your website, to stay ahead of your competitors.
+You will also receive exclusive tips that I don’t always share elsewhere.

 14. Do I have to sign a long-term contract?